vadimsavenkov/vadimsavenkov/README.md

 - 💞️ I’m currently working as a reservoir engineer specializing in oil and gas field analytics.

 I value inegrity, team work and lifelong learning.
 I love challenges, intrigued by mistakes, enjoy effort, and keep on learning.
-I bring to the table the power of passion and perseverance to convert data quantity into data quality!
+I bring to the table the power of passion and perseverance to convert the data quantity into the data quality!

 - 📫 How to reach me https://www.linkedin.com/in/vadimsavenkov/